existentialcoder/nopalm/README.md

 ## RATIONALE

 * Having trouble in creating and managing multiple Node.Js projects during local development?
-Prefer using user interfaces over CLIs for larger projects?
+Prefer using user interfaces over CLIs for larger project management?
 * `Nopalm 🔥` is a one stop graphical solution to create and manage your local Node.Js projects end to end.
 * With nopalm you can create/scaffold any kind of new project using various pre-defined choices, manage existing node project and its package dependencies efficiently.
 * *Why the name?* **No**de **P**roject **M**anager sounded very close to **Nopalm** (also sounding similar to `Napalm`).
 Hence the name (and the branding)!